herxx512/Split-Time-Project/readme.md

 # IMPORTANT NOTE:
   * The HOME PAGE does not have a video playing in the background.
+  * Create a new directory in the static directory named "video" (src/main/resources/static)
   * Add your own video to this directory (src/main/resources/static/video)
   * Make sure your video is mp4 type and is named (SplitVideoProject.mp4)
   * Test and see if the video background works